This article is part of a larger series on Payroll Services.

 - Affordability: Pricing is one thing to consider when finding the right payroll solution.
-Compared to the other payroll app providers that we reviewed, Square Payroll―as well as Roll by ADP―has the cheapest plan at only $29 plus $5 per employee monthly.
+Compared to the other payroll app providers that we reviewed, Square Payroll―as well as Roll by ADP and SurePayroll―has one of the cheapest plans, costing only $35 plus $5 per employee monthly.

 - Mobile payroll processing: Pay hourly and salaried employees, including contractors, via Square Payroll’s mobile app for Android and iOS.
-While you can run payroll as many times as you want in a month, and Square will handle all your payroll tax filings and payments.
+You can even run payroll as many times as you want in a month, and Square will handle all your payroll tax filings and payments.
 It even provides the quarterly and year-end tax reports you need.

 - Multiple pay options with instant payments: Apart from manual checks, which require a printer, and four-day direct deposits, you can pay employees instantly through Square’s Cash App or the next day via direct deposit—provided you have a Square Payments account.
-If you’re not a Square Payments user but want fast direct deposits, we recommend either QuickBooks Payroll or Roll by ADP since both offer next-day direct deposits as their standard timelines.
+If you’re not a Square Payments user but want fast direct deposits, we recommend Roll by ADP, since it offers next-day direct deposits as its standard processing timeline.

-- Complete tax compliance: Unlike QuickBooks Payroll, Square Payroll handles all payroll tax payments and filings for you.
-It also provides quarterly and annual tax forms such as W-2s and 1099s.
+- Complete tax compliance: Square Payroll handles all payroll tax payments and filings for you.
+It also provides quarterly and annual tax forms, such as W-2s and 1099s.

 - Employee benefit plans: The Square Payroll app provides easy access to employee health insurance and retirement plans, including workers’ compensation.
 However, it lacks the financial wellness services that Paychex offers.